atsign-foundation/at_demos/at_demo_data/README.md

 The README should be addressed to somebody who's never seen this before.
 But also don't assume that they're a novice.
 -->
-The at_demo_data package is for Flutter developers who would like use [The Virtual Environment (VE)](https://atsign.dev/docs/get-started/the-virtual-environment/) for running demo apps and testing on the @platform.
-The VE provides a full stack private @platform environment to build and test applications offline.
-A number preset @signs are included in the VE and the secrets and keys are provided in this package for those test @signs.
+The at_demo_data package is for Flutter developers who would like use [The Virtual Environment (VE)](https://atsign.dev/docs/get-started/the-virtual-environment/) for running demo apps and testing on the atPlatform.
+The VE provides a full stack private atPlatform environment to build and test applications offline.
+A number preset atSigns are included in the VE and the secrets and keys are provided in this package for those test atSigns.

 <!---
 Give some context and state the intent - we welcome contributions - we want pull requests and to hear about issues.
-Include the boilerplate language below to add some context to @‎platform packages
+Include the boilerplate language below to add some context to atPlatform packages
 -->
-This open source package is written in Dart, supports Flutter and follows the
-@‎platform's decentralized, edge computing model with the following features:
+This open source package is written in Dart, supports Flutter and follows the atPlatform's decentralized, edge computing model with the following features:
 - Cryptographic control of data access through personal data stores
 - No application backend needed
 - End to end encryption where only the data owner has the keys